yazhcodes/PyBer_Analysis/Challenge/README.md

 # OVERVIEW
   This project is about helping **PyBer**, a _Python based ride-sharing app company_, improve access to ride-sharing services and determine affordability for underserved neighborhoods.
-Through exploratory analysis and data visualization techniques, we establish
+Through exploratory analysis and data visualization techniques, we attempt to establish
   * Relationships between the Types of City and the Number of Drivers/Riders
   * Percentage of Total Fares/Drivers/Riders based on City Type.